Home > Course Descriptions

 Fall/Spring, 3 credit hours GER 3

 An eclectic approach to the growth and development of the child from conception to adolescence.
-Various theories and research will be covered to give a balanced picture of the changes that occur in areas such as cognition, personality, social relationships, behavior, physical development, and sociocultural factors throughout the life of a child.
-Three hours lecture per week (with optional placement at a day care center).
+A variety of major theories and research will be covered to give a balanced overview of the changes that occur in areas such as cognition, personality, social relationships, family, behavior, physical development, and sociocultural factors throughout the life of the child.
+Applications to parenting, teaching, and current societal trends will be discussed.
 This course is an alternate to Human Development (PSYC 225).
 Students may receive credit for only one developmental psychology course.

 Prerequisite: Introductory Psychology (PSYC 101) or permission of instructor.